enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/specification/index.rst

    SATA layers.

-SATA’s architecture consists of four layers, Application, Transport, Link, and Physical.
+SATA's architecture consists of four layers, Application, Transport, Link, and Physical.
 The Application layer is responsible for overall ATA commands and of controlling SATA register accesses.
 The transport layer places control information and data to be transferred between the host and corresponding SATA device in a data packets.
 One such packet is called a frame